cepetr/blue2joy/README.md

 While primarily intended for gamepads, the device is not limited to them - in principle, any BLE HID device, such as a keyboard or mouse, can be connected.

 > Only devices that fully support the BLE HID over GATT Profile (HOGP) are supported.
 For this reason many older devices (especially gamepads) are unfortunately are not usable with Blue2Joy.
 See [compatible devices](/doc/compatible-devices.md).
+>
+> I was not aware of this limitation at the beginning of the project.
+Had I known, I might have chosen a different approach or possibly not started the project at all.
+Even so, working on this project has been enjoyable and highly educational, and I learned a great deal in the process.
+I am also considering a future hardware revision that would either support Bluetooth Classic devices or implement a USB host interface, which could remove some of the current limitations.
+For these reasons, I ultimately decided to publish the project, as it may still be useful or inspiring to others.

 <div>
   <img width="24%" src="doc/images/blue2joy-case-top.jpg">